 The reverse camera was first used in 1956 in Buick’s concept car.

-The impact of a collision would add to the danger with the windscreen breaking into dangerous knives of glass.
+If a collision occurred, the windscreen would break into dangerous shards of glass, thereby increasing the risk of injury.
 Today, windscreens are built like a sandwich with two layers of laminated, shatter-proof glass and a layer of plastic in between, which means they no longer break into shards but instead into numerous, harmless chunks.

 You’ve seen road cyclists signal with hand gestures to indicate a right or left turn.
-Just like cyclists, motorists did the same for years.
+Just like cyclists, motorists used to do the same for years.

-While Florence Lawrence invented the first turn indicator in 1914, it was Buick who we credit for the first car to be fitted with an electrical version in 1938.
-You know that rush of blood to the head you feel when fellow motorists forget their indicators?
-It is the simple flick of a switch yet is one of the most underrated car safety features of all time.
+While Florence Lawrence invented the first turn indicator in 1914, it was Buick who we credit for the first car to be fitted with an electrical indicator in 1938.
+You know that rush of blood to the head you feel when fellow motorists forget to use their indicators?
+It might merely require the flick of a switch, but indicators are a highly underrated car safety feature.

 A car needs to have not one, but three types of lights — brake lights, turn indicators and headlights.
 Motorists should use all of these lights and check the bulbs regularly to ensure they are in working order.

-While lights are a must while driving at night, it is also good practice to use them in bad weather and rain, especially when driving on high-speed motorways.
+While lights are a must when driving at night, it is also good practice to use them in bad weather and rain, especially when driving on high-speed motorways.

-Mary Anderson invented the windscreen wiper in 1903.
-Today, we hardly think of these as a feature.
-Models range from simple to the clever integration which automatically turns on the wipers when moisture is detected in the air and on the screen.
+Similarly, Mary Anderson invented the windscreen wiper in 1903.
+Today, we hardly think of windscreen wipers as a safety feature, yet they are extremely important.
+Models range from standard wipers to more clever innovations, such as wipers that automatically turn on whenever moisture is detected in the air or on the windscreen.

-If you are wanting to learn more about reducing your risk when on the road, read our article called ‘Are You Taking Risks?
+If you want to learn more about reducing your risk when on the road, check out our article called ‘Are You Taking Risks?
 Driving Unsafe‘.
-And even with most cars having all these safety features sometimes the worst can happen, and because of that it is good to have the right level of car cover for you.
+And even though most cars have all of these safety features, sometimes the worst can still happen.
+Because of that, it’s good to have the right level of car cover for you.